-How To Use The Chase Sapphire Reserve Annual $300 Travel Credit
+How To Use The Chase Sapphire Reserve® Annual $300 Travel Credit in 2023

-While the Chase Sapphire Reserve has a steep $550 annual fee, it includes a variety of benefits that more than justify the cost for frequent travelers.
+While the card_name has a steep annual_fees annual fee, it includes a variety of benefits that more than justify the cost for frequent travelers.
 Among the many benefits, the most popular is the annual $300 travel credit.

 The credit reimburses cardholders for up to $300 in travel-related expenses every year.
-This essentially makes the net annual fee of the card $250 ($550-$300).
+This essentially makes the net annual fee of the card $250 (annual_fees-$300).
 The good news is taking advantage of the $300 travel credit is easy because anything that codes as travel is included.
-Additionally, gas and grocery purchases are included through December 31, 2020.

 What Purchases Count Towards The $300 Chase Travel Credit?

 As previously mentioned, any purchase coding as travel counts towards the $300 annual credit.
-These are purchases that usually earn 3x Chase Ultimate Rewards points.
+These are purchases that usually earn 3x Chase Ultimate Rewards points for travel booked direct or up to 10x points for travel booked through Chase.
 Unfortunately, you will not earn rewards points on travel purchases until you spend at least $300 in travel with your Chase Sapphire Reserve card.
-Even if you use up your travel credit on gas and groceries, you still have to spend $300 in travel before you earn any points.

 Here are purchases you can expect to code as travel.